tricor0/Jokes/README.md

 This system will provovide a random family friendly jokes.
 The user will be able to upvote and downvote jokes.
 There will also be a relevant image or a gif.

+gify - api the allows you to searxh for images

 ## Entity definition
 Joke:
 - id - number, min - 1, max - 1000000